shinefield/mangoszero/dep/recastnavigation/Readme.md

 ## Recast

-Recast is state of the art navigation mesh construction toolset for games.
+Recast is state of the art navigation mesh construction tool-set for games.

 * It is automatic, which means that you can throw any level geometry at it and you will get robust mesh out